Code-Institute-Submissions/michael-schumacher-career/README.md

 This website will appeal towards anyone who may have an interest in F1 racing in particular Michael Schumachers career history.
 I believe that the way I have displayed the records is far more informative than that of a basic table which can be mundane and boring.
 Also the fact that the information is interactive based on the user actions add more depth to this project.

+The following is the Data that I chose to display on the dashboard

+Season: Racing season year
+Team: current team
+Races: number of races completed
+Wins: number of wins
+Poles: number of pole positions
+F_Laps: number of fastest laps
+Podiums: number of podiums achieved
+Points: total number of points
+Position: finishing position for season

 - As a user type, I want to perform an action, so that I can achieve a goal.